howseman/js-notebook/README.md

 # js-notebook
-Some personal notes about JS
+Some personal notes about JS/ES5+